pneff93/csfle/azure_connect/README.md

 Please follow the steps as explained in [../azure](../azure/README.md) until "Producer Configuration".

 > [!NOTE]
-> Because we are using a CFK on AKS, we also need to provide Key Vault permissions to the Service Principal of the AKS
+> Because we are using CFK on AKS, we also need to provide Key Vault permissions to the Service Principal of the AKS
 >
 > The schema differs a bit compared to the example in azure.
 > Please use the following adapted commands